solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

 Duration: 45 minutes

 In this exercise, you will Azure Arc-enable a Windows Server VM that Tailspin has on-premises.
 This VM is being Arc-enabled since there are no plans to migrate it to Azure, but Tailspin would like to simplify the management of all their VMs in a single place.
-Azure Arc provides the functionality to manage Azure and on-premises VMs in a single place giving Tailspin Toys exactly what they are looking to simplify VM management and administration.
+Azure Arc provides the functionality to manage Azure and on-premises VMs in a single place giving Tailspin Toys exactly what they are looking for to simplify VM management and administration.

 ### Task 1: Generate Azure Arc script to add server

 1. Sign in to the [Azure Portal](https://portal.azure.com).
-Ensure that you're using a subscription associated with the same resources you created during the Before the hands-on lab setup.
+Ensure that you're using a subscription associated with the same resources you created during the Before the hands-on lab set up.

 2. In the **Search resources, services, and docs** box at the top of the portal, search for **Azure Arc**, then select the **Azure Arc** service.